wellesley-bisc195/BISC195.jl/docs/src/Lessons/Lesson3.md

 **Concepts** - After completing this lesson, students will be able to:

 - Distinguish fruitful functions from void functions
-- Recognize boolean values and conditional statments
+- Recognize boolean values and conditional statements
 - Recognize errors resulting resulting from functions expecting boolean values

 **Skills** - After completing this lesson, students will be able to: